phillmv/okayfail.com/source/posts/2017-11-14-rent-control-security-tenure-public-good.html.markdown

 [^arnott-original]: This distinction between "first" and "second" generation or "hard" and "soft" controls is not original to Arnott; Hulchanski (1984) also refers to them that way and it's likely that categorization was made contemporaneously when these controls were enacted in the 1970s.

 [^suttor-2017]: Suttor, G., & Leon, S. (2017, October 27).
 6 Toronto Rental Housing Highlights in the 2016 Census.
 Retrieved November 7, 2017, from [wellesleyinstitute.com](http://www.wellesleyinstitute.com/housing/6-toronto-rental-housing-highlights-in-the-2016-census)

+[^jenkins-2009]: For example, in 2009 Blair Jenkins looked at over fifty economics papers and did not see fit to include anything on security of tenure.<br/><br/>Jenkins, B. (2009, January) Rent Control: Do Economists Agree?
+Econ Journal Watch, 6(1), 73-112